 ---|---|---|

-European session | London | 8am GMT / 5 pm GMT |
+European session | London | 8 am GMT / 5 pm GMT |

-North American session | New York | 1pm GMT / 10 pm GMT |
+North American session | New York | 1 pm GMT / 10 pm GMT |

-Asian session | Sydney / Tokyo | 12am GMT / 9 am GMT |
+Asian session | Sydney / Tokyo | 12 am GMT / 9 am GMT |

 Watching the volatility during the session overlaps

-As the Asian session is coming to an end and the European session takes hold.
-There is an overlap of around 1 hour 7am GMT/8am GMT.
+As the Asian session is coming to an end and the European session takes hold, there is an overlap of around 1 hour 7 am GMT/8 am GMT.

-Below we see a volume chart of EUR/USD (the most widely traded forex pair) across 24 hours.
+Below we see a volume chart for EUR/USD (the most widely traded forex pair) across 24 hours.
 We can see the spikes in volume around the session overlaps, but also the lull in volume as the US session hands over to Asia.

 Forex speculation